 Regular practice of tai chi may help prevent and treat a number of diseases and illnesses, including: heart disease, high blood pressure, arthritis, digestive disorders, skin conditions, cancer, depression, and many others.
 Clinical studies have also shown it to increase balance, strength, endurance and aerobic capacity.

 The number of people learning the art of tai chi has never been greater, and only continues to increase.
 This makes finding competent guidance easier than ever before.
 Most of your larger cities will probably have some type of tai chi classes available for personal instruction and group participation.

 There is also a huge amount of information online, from blogs and info sites to videos.
 The sheer volume of this knowledge can leave you dizzy, though.
-A great place to start is the Patience T’ai Chi Association.
-There you’ll find a wealth of useful information to help get you started and they also carry excellent and highly instructive DVD’s and video downloads.
+A great place to start is with the Authentic Tai Chi video lessons.
+There you’ll find a wealth of useful information to help get you started with their excellent and highly instructive videos and ebook downloads.

 Or, if you’re really wanting the full immersion experience, try signing up for a seven-day retreat at Tai Chi Retreats.
 Held in the town of Kalives on the beautiful Mediterranian Isle of Crete, you’ll learn the art of tai chi surrounded by wonderful scenery, delicious food and outstanding local hospitality.

 No matter what your age or physical condition, tai chi is an excellent way to improve your overall physical and mental health, focus and concentration.
 It makes a perfect addition to any fitness program or can be enjoyed by itself.
 You don’t need any special equipment and it can be done pretty much anywhere, either with others or by yourself.

 The benefits you will experience from just practicing two or three times a week will soon become evident, but it’s really something you have to experience to fully appreciate.
 After all, it hasn’t been around for two and a half thousand years because it doesn’t do anything!